Nielsen’s ouster underscores Trump’s failures on the border

 Sanders says he’ll release his taxes “very, very shortly”

-In an interview with NBC’s Shaquille Brewster, 2020 Dem candidate Bernie Sanders said he’ll be releasing his taxes shortly.
+In an interview with NBC’s Shaquille Brewster, 2020 Democratic candidate Bernie Sanders said he’ll be releasing his taxes shortly.

 But we’ve also heard that one before.